AzureAD/microsoft-authentication-library-for-python/README.md

 Before using MSAL Python (or any MSAL SDKs, for that matter), you will have to [register your application with the AAD 2.0 endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-register-an-app).

-Acquiring tokens with MSAL Python is somewhat different than ADAL Python.
-You will need to follow this 3-step pattern.
+Acquiring tokens with MSAL Python need to follow this 3-step pattern.

-1. Contrary to ADAL (which proposes the notion of `AuthenticationContext`, which is a connection to Azure AD), MSAL proposes a clean separation between
+1. MSAL proposes a clean separation between
    [public client applications, and confidential client applications](https://tools.ietf.org/html/rfc6749#section-2.1).
    So you will first create either a `PublicClientApplication` or a `ConfidentialClientApplication` instance, and ideally reuse it during the lifecycle of your app.
 For example: